 EY/OMFIF Covid measures transmission podcast and transcript

-Welcome to this discussion with EY on the economic response measures to the COVID crisis.
+Welcome to this discussion with EY on the economic response measures to the Covid crisis.
 We are looking at transmission mechanisms, specifically via the commercial banking sector.
 How are banks dealing with the government supported lending they have been asked to do?
 Beneath the headline numbers is a mass of new credit work to process, for example.
 Where have we seen difficulties and how have they been remedied?
 What are the success stories so far and what will be the long-term impact on their business models?
-Joining us to discuss this is Jan Bellens, Global Banking and Capital Markets Sector Leader at EY, who has been working with bank executive teams for 20 years.
+Joining us to discuss this is Jan Bellens, global banking and capital markets sector leader at EY, who has been working with bank executive teams for 20 years.

 JO: Jan, please let us know what your role means on a day to day basis?